 |16 – 23g||Small Fuzzy (3 – 6g)||5-6 Days|

 |30 – 50g||Fluff / Hoppers (7 – 12g)||6-7 Days|

 |51 – 90g||Small Adult / Weaned (13-18g)||7 Days|

 Grams are more accurate for smaller measurements than pounds and ounces, which is why they’re recommended for measuring small corn snakes.
 Common kitchen scales should be able to measure in grams.

 Here some info on how long corn snakes can survive without food.

 Do Corn Snakes Eat When Shedding?

 Some corns refuse to eat in the time before they shed.
 This lasts a few days, and it’s called the blue phase.
-This is because your corn snake’s eyes will turn cloudy or blue.

 And remember that allowing your corn snake to bathe in water assists with the shedding process.